How to Finance a Roll-Up Acquisition

 a) Equity injection

 Roll-up acquisitions typically require a higher equity injection than conventional acquisitions.
-This is due to their inherent risk.
+This requirement is due to their inherent risk.

 b) Rollover equity